juhp/http-query/README.md

 # simple-query

-Very thin layer over http-conduit for simpler web API queries.
+Very thin layer over http-conduit for simpler web json API queries.

 See the Network.HTTP.Query documentation for more details.